Association football and politics: Northern Ireland and Scotland

-One of the largest and oldest football rivalries is the Old Firm rivalry between the Scottish clubs Celtic and Rangers.
+One of the largest and oldest football rivalries is the Old Firm Derby between the Scottish clubs Celtic and Rangers.
 The competition between the two clubs is rooted in more than a sporting rivalry; it has as much to do with Northern Ireland as Scotland, as seen in the flags, cultural symbols, and emblems of both clubs.
-It was infused with a series of complex disputes centered on religion (Catholic and Protestant), Northern Ireland-related politics (loyalism and republicanism), national identity (British or Irish-Scots), or social ideology (conservatism and socialism).
+It was infused with a series of complex disputes centred on religion (Catholic and Protestant), Northern Ireland-related politics (loyalism and republicanism), national identity (British or Irish-Scots), or social ideology (conservatism and socialism).
 Although most Rangers and Celtic supporters are not actively sectarian, serious incidents sometimes occur and the actions of a minority dominate the headlines.
-The Old Firm rivalry fueled many assaults on Derby days, and some deaths have been directly related to the aftermath of Old Firm matches.
-An activist group which monitors sectarian activity in Glasgow has reported that on Old Firm weekends, violent attacks increase nine-fold above normal levels.
-An increase in domestic abuse can also be attributed to Old Firm matches.
+The Old Firm Derby fueled many assaults on Derby days, and some deaths have been directly related to the aftermath of Glasgow Derby matches.
+An activist group which monitors sectarian activity in Glasgow has reported that on Glasgow Derby weekends, violent attacks increase nine-fold above normal levels.
+An increase in domestic abuse can also be attributed to Glasgow Derby matches.

 Spain

 Many of the Spanish football rivalries outside the local derbies involve politics (ideological or geographical).
 The term morbo (roughly translating as morbid fascination and antagonism) has been used to describe attitudes to the complex network of identities and relationships between Spanish clubs.
 An informal system of alliances and enmities exists across the nation's hooligan groups, based on their political allegiance; the most prominent may be between Atlético Madrid's right-wing followers and the left-wing group attached to Sevilla.
 Sevilla is locally perceived as the middle-class club in the Seville derby, in contrast to working-class Real Betis.
 The largest ultras groups who follow Real Madrid and Barcelona (the two clubs in Spain's most famous rivalry, El Clásico) are right-wing.
 The hostility between them springs from their profiles as the symbolic representatives of Castile and Catalonia, which escalated under the Madrid-based ruling fascist regime of Francisco Franco during the mid-20th century and continued into the 21st, with many Barcelona supporters visibly sympathetic to the Catalan independence movement.
 As a result, the team is met with anger by other clubs' fans when they visit.
 Barcelona's claimed position as the persecuted team in their relationship with Madrid contrasts with their city rivalry with Espanyol, who are aligned towards Spanish unionism and whose owners see Barça as the club unfairly favored by Catalonian lawmakers.
-Real Madrid's rivalry with Athletic Bilbao, the most successful team in the Basque region, involves differences in culture and ideology; its competitive element has diminished in an era of global exposure and recruitment, however, due to Athletic's policy of using local players to emphasize pride in their origins.
+Real Madrid's rivalry with Athletic Bilbao, a team in the Basque region, involves differences in culture and ideology; its competitive element has diminished in an era of global exposure and recruitment, however, due to Athletic's policy of using local players to emphasize pride in their origins.